usnistgov/ndn-dpdk/docs/forwarder.md

 **.mempool.DIRECT.capacity** is the maximum quantity of packet buffers on each NUMA socket.
 Every packet received by the forwarder and not yet released, including those buffered in the PIT or cached in the CS, occupies one of the packet buffers.
-Therefore, the capacity must be large enough to accommodate all the queues, PIT entries, and Data packets cached in the CS; otherwise, if the capacity is too small, Ethernet adapters will eventually stop receiving packets due to lack of packet buffers.
+Therefore, the capacity must be large enough to accommodate all the queues, PIT entries, and in-memory Data packets cached in the CS; otherwise, if the capacity is too small, Ethernet adapters will eventually stop receiving packets due to lack of packet buffers.
 This setting also has great impact on the RAM usage of the forwarder: if it's too large, the forwarder may fail to activate due to insufficient hugepage memory.

 **.mempool.INDIRECT.capacity** is the maximum quantity of indirect entries on each NUMA socket.